 Does Beeswax Cause Hair Loss?

-There are some problems with using beeswax every day, especially if you don’t wash your hair.
+There is no direct evidence to support a link between beeswax and hair loss – quite the opposite.
+However, there are some problems with using beeswax every day, especially if you don’t wash your hair.
 One of the main cons of beeswax is the buildup on your scalp, causing problems for your hair follicles if you don’t remove it.

 There may also be a sticky residue from beeswax that can start to become noticeable in your hair if you use too much.
 This causes hair to separate and appear greasy, which could make thinning hair spots more noticeable.